 To make these easier to read, in this chapter the drive object specification has been omitted from all parameters belonging to the "Drive control" drive object (= drive object 2).
 For example, the specification p50076[1] refers to parameter (2)p50076[1] (= drive object 2, parameter 50076, index 1).

 8.3.2 Commissioning steps

-Parameters with [D] are data-set dependent.
+Parameter with [D] depend on a data set.
 Commissioning must be carried out for each data set.

 (1) Access authorization